 If you want to become a ‘professional Host’ with multiple listings, you’ll need to do further research into your tax liabilities and how you structure your business.
 You can be a sole trader, limited business or partnership.
 It’s best to speak to an accountant or business advisor for advice.
 You’ll also need to work out your profit margins and costs – professional Hosts tend to employ property managers and use booking software to optimise pricing.

 You must ensure you have the appropriate licenses and consents to be able to list.
 You’ll need permission from your landlord if you rent or permission from your mortgage provider if you own your home.
 Some local councils require specific licensing to list as an Airbnb Host, such as in Northern Ireland.

 Insurance can be a tricky issue for some Hosts.
-Airbnb provides its own ‘Aircover’ policy that protects against certain damages etc. However, it’s cover is limited and solely relying on this could put your at risk.
+Airbnb provides its own ‘Aircover’ policy that protects against certain damages.
+However, it’s cover is limited and solely relying on this could put your at risk.
 Most Hosts need a specific Airbnb insurance policy to keep themselves fully protected.
-If you’re interested in getting cover for this, click on the button below to get a quote.
+If you’re interested in getting cover for this, check out the link or click on the button below to get a quote.